jcoglan/fargo/README.markdown

 Fargo implements the following syntax elements from Scheme:

-* `define` by binding variables and creating functions
+* `define` for binding variables and creating functions
 * `begin` for bundling blocks of code as single expressions
 * `if` for conditional branching
 * `lambda` for creating first-class anonymous functions